 \textbf{3D Object Tracking.} 3D object tracking can be roughly divided into two categories: multi-object tracking (MOT) and single-object tracking (SOT).
 Most MOT approaches adopt a detect-to-track strategy and mainly focus on data association \cite{xiang2015learning,karunasekera2019multiple}. \cite{weng2019baseline} first proposes a 3D detection module to provide the 3D bounding boxes, then use 3D Kalman Filter to predict current estimation, and match them using Hungarian algorithm. \cite{wang2021joint} proposes to use GNN to model relationships among different objects both spatially and temporally, while \cite{yin2021center} uses a closest distance matching after speed compensation.
 SOT methods focus on tracking a single object given a template.
 SC3D \cite{2019sc3d} proposes to match feature distance between candidates and target and regularize the training using shape completion.
 P2B \cite{2020p2b} matches search and template features with cosine similarity and employs Hough Voting \cite{qi2019deep} to predict the current location.
 SA-P2B \cite{zhou2021structure} proposes to learn the object structure as an auxiliary task.
 3D-SiamRPN \cite{fang20203d} uses a RPN \cite{ren2015faster} head to predict the final results.
-All existing SOT methods either use cosine similarity or cross-correlation to match the search and template features, which are essentially linear matching processes and cannot adapt to complex situations where random noise and occlusions are involved.
+BAT \cite{zheng2021box} encodes box information in Box Cloud to incorporate structural information.
+MLVSNet \cite{wang2021mlvsnet} proposes to perform multi-level Hough voting for aggregating information from different levels.
+PTT \cite{shan2021ptt} proposes a Point-Track-Transformer module to weight features' importance.
+Most existing SOT methods either use cosine similarity or cross-correlation to match the search and template features, which are essentially linear matching processes and cannot adapt to complex situations where random noise and occlusions are involved.
 Moreover, the use of detection model prediction heads leads to high computation overheads.
 Our proposed method in this paper address the above limitations.

-\textbf{Vision Transformers.} Transformer \cite{vaswani2017attention} was first proposed as an attention-based building block in machine translation to replace the RNN architecture.
-Recently, a number of works \cite{liu2021swin,chu2021twins,carion2020end,zhu2020deformable,xie2021segformer} apply transformer on 2D vision tasks and achieve great success.
-Most of these attempts divide the images into overlapping patches and then regard each patch as a token to further apply the transformer architecture.